neofit77/newsPaper/README.md

 NewsPaper is Python project that is used to scrapy key elements of blog posts (author, text, publication date, and keywords).
-It is especially useful for capturing keywords in the text for SEO or marketing.
+It is especially useful for find keywords in the text for SEO or marketing.

 Requirements:
 - Python 3 (I tested with version 3.6)